Leratoletsoele/Leratoletsoele.github.io/README.md

 To prepare, I researched common interview questions and practiced structuring my responses using clear and logical explanations.
 I focused on aligning my answers with my knowledge in data analysis, Java development and database management.
 During the interview, I maintained professionalism by communicating clearly, staying composed and ensuring that my responses were relevant and supported by appropriate examples.
 I also made a conscious effort to highlight my problem-solving abilities and my understanding of data-driven decision making.

 **Result:**
 The mock interview was a valuable learning experience that enhanced both my communication and self-presentation skills.
 It helped me recognise the importance of structuring responses and confidently linking theoretical knowledge to practical application.
 I identified areas for improvement, such as refining the clarity and conciseness of my answers under pressure.
-Overall, the experience increased my confidence and better prepared me for real-world interviews, equipping me with the ability to present myself as a competent and work-ready candidate.
+Overall, the experience increased my confidence and better prepared me for real-world interviews, equipping me with the ability to present myself as a competent and work ready candidate.

 ---